rockymadden/circleci-cli/README.md

 ```

 > __PROTIPS:__
-* Project names are represented as combination of username and project name
+* Project names are represented as a combination of username and project name
 (e.g. rockymadden/circleci-cli).
 * `--` can be used as a shorthand in place of the project, when inside a GitHub-based git repo.
 * Project shorthand is implicitly applied, when not provided and inside a GitHub-based git repo.